netdata/learn/docs/cloud/faq-glossary.md

 ### How is Cloud different from the Netdata Agent?

 The open source Agent monitors the system it's installed on, along with any applications we have a [collector](/docs/agent/collectors) for.
-Cloud integrates many distributed Agents into one SaaS web application that you can use to see an entire infrastructure's metrics in one interface.
+Cloud integrates many distributed Agents into one cloud-hosted web application that you can use to see an entire infrastructure's real-time metrics.

 ### Do I have to use Netdata Cloud?